 In this article, I will explain to you why we have to use more images and pictures than text, what picture requirements we have to remember about, and what kinds of images are worth to be used in your emails.

 Nothing tells more than numbers.
 That is why I decided to show you some statistical data and facts that will make you sure about the high importance of using picture integration.

 When sending out images using bulk image senders, you need to comply with certain rules and standards to correctly add pictures to your email.
+You may trust one of these free SMTP services to navigate your email sending and forget about delays.
 If your picture or image will not be displayed it can push a client away or even make people want to unsubscribe.
 Let’s look at the main requirements in this topic.

 There are 3 popular image formats that we use in emails.
 These are JPEG, PNG, and GIF.
 Each of them has its pros and cons.